 Welcome to the Corinella Pier Fishing Guide.
 Corinella Pier is a popular fishing destination found within Western Port that offers good fishing all year round.
-Its a nicely constructed pier that stretches out far and turns right at the end which is great for anglers to spread out and fish in deeper areas.
+It’s a nicely constructed pier that stretches out far and turns right at the end which is great for anglers to spread out and fish in deeper areas.
 Towards the end of the pier, most anglers will be fishing around 5 meters in-depth on a sandy flat bottom with most casting in the direction of the settlement point.

 Things to do at Corinella Pier

 Corinella pier is located at the end of Peters street.
 It’s a great fishing platform overlooking the french islands along Western Port.
 The pier made from concrete and wood turns right at the end allowing many to fish deeper waters.
 It’s situated close to the Corinella boat ramp.
 Which offers 4 concreted ramps, ample parking availability and fish cleaning stations.